2025's Best Mountain E-Bikes: Revolution in Off-Road Adventure

 Mountain electric bicycles bring more people to the sport than ever before.
 Both new riders and experienced cyclists can now enjoy trails they might have found too challenging before.

-Smart features make riding even better.
+Smart features on electric mountain bicycles make riding more intuitive—riders can adjust power modes, track elevation, or pair the bike with apps for off-road navigation.
 You can now track how far and fast you ride, and change settings while you're moving.

 Design, Components & Suspension Systems